Recipes from professional Chef Tallyrand:

 larger the spoon the larger the quenelle or if you want

-to be really dainty ones try using a teaspoon
+to make really dainty ones try using a teaspoon

 These

-are what we call 'basic preparations' and they will
+are what we call basic preparations and they will no

 Ingredients